Chat Integrations: Use the Tools You Love

 You can easily roll out profanity filtering on PubNub.
 Official integrations with Two Hat are our recommended path to implement filtering and content moderation.
 Depending on the size of your need, you can choose either Sift Ninja or Community Sift.

-No matter which you choose, these allow you to monitor and filter unmoderated content in realtime, without slowing your service or worrying about backend infrastructure.
+No matter your choice, these allow you to monitor and filter unmoderated content in real time, without slowing your service or worrying about backend infrastructure.

-Because these integrations work through PubNub Functions, messages are translated in transit.
-This keeps chat snappy and responsive, and eliminates the need for any servers dedicated to message transformation.
+Because these integrations work through Functions, messages are translated in transit.
+This keeps chat snappy and responsive, eliminating the need for servers dedicated to message transformation.

 Much more (including custom integrations!)

-However, if you have tools that you love to use, and don’t want to wait, it’s also easy to build your own integrations using PubNub Functions.
-Functions provide an open-ended coding environment, so you can write simple code that invokes the API of your choice in-flight.
+However, if you have tools that you love to use, and don’t want to wait, it’s also easy to build your own integrations using Functions.
+Functions provide an open-ended coding environment, so you can write simple code that invokes the API of your choice in flight.

 To sum it up, integrations let you enhance your chat implementation with best-in-class services, without any additional servers or routing.
 Use integrations to add things like:

 Plus, use tools and services of your choice, and integrate them into your chat application using the open-ended structure of Functions.